Faithful-Resource-Pack/CompliBot/README.md

 # Discord-Bot
-The official Discord bot of most Faithful servers.
+The official Discord bot of the Compliance Team.

 # Online on:
-- Faithful Dungeons
+- Compliance 32x
-- Faithful Mods
+- Compliance Addons
-- Faithful Tweaks
+- Compliance Tweaks
-- Faithful Addons
+- Compliance Dungeons
-- Faithful Traditional 64x
+- Compliance Mods

 # About our bot:
 - Uses discord.js in node.js